-Customer data includes lifetime value, purchase and browsing patterns, sentiments towards the brand, product or service affinity, and more.
-Company data includes industry, content consumed, company size in terms of revenue and employees, and other attributes.
+Company data includes industry, content consumed, company size in terms of revenue, and employees, among other attributes.

 Probabilistic matching: Casting a wider net

-Customer databases will probably have thousands or millions of incomplete audience profiles.
-This occurs when online channels are visited without a unique identifier, resulting in unknown and duplicated audience records.
-Another cause can be misspellings during manual data entry.
+Customer databases will have thousands (or even millions) of incomplete audience profiles.
+This is commonplace when online channels are visited without a unique identifier, resulting in unknown and duplicated audience records.
+Another probable cause can be misspellings during manual data entry.

-Probabilistic matching uses statistical modeling to unify data such as IP address, device finger printing, operating system, location, Wi-Fi network, and behavioral data into audience profiles, at a specific confidence level deemed satisfactory by the brand or the solution they employ.
+Probabilistic matching uses statistical modeling to unify data into audience profiles, at a specific confidence level deemed satisfactory by the brand or the solution they employ.

 A comparison: Precision vs scalability

-Sadly, deterministic matching occurs less frequently than one might think.
-It is more likely for anonymous users to interact with brands and then disappear without a trace, especially as cookies cease to the compass for brands.
+As it stands, deterministic matching occurs less frequently than one might think.
+It is more likely for anonymous users to interact with brands and then disappear without a trace, especially as cookies cease to be the compass for brands.